Longford GAA: Clubs

 12 clubs contest the Longford Senior Football Championship.

-Colmcille are the current Longford Senior Football champions (as of 2022).
+Killoe Young Emmets are the current Longford Senior Football champions (as of 2023).

 Mullinalaghta St Columba's won the Leinster Senior Club Football Championship in 2018.

 County team

 Longford won the National Football League in 1966, then the 1968 Leinster Senior Football Championship.
 The county has never won the All-Ireland Senior Football Championship.

 Hurling

 Clubs

 3 clubs contest the Longford Senior Hurling Championship.

-Clonguish are the current Longford Senior Hurling champions (as of 2022).
+Clonguish Gaels are the current Longford Senior Hurling champions (as of 2023).

 County team

 Like most of its neighbours, Longford have struggled to compete with the bigger counties as they only have three Hurling teams in the county, Slashers, Wolfe Tones and Clonguish.
 The county team won the National League Division 3 title in 2002, In 2005 & 2006 they won the Leinster Shield.
 They won the Lory Meagher Cup, for the first time, in Croke Park on 3 July 2010 and won on a scoreline 1 – 20 to Donegal 1 – 12.